Search for interactions by active substance name or keywords

 Steroids | Budesonide, Inhaled, injectable or intranasal fluticasone propionate, Triamcinolone |

 Systemic corticosteroid effects including Cushing's syndrome and adrenal suppression (plasma cortisol levels were noted to be decreased 86%) have been reported in patients receiving ritonavir and inhaled or intranasal fluticasone propionate; similar effects could also occur with other corticosteroids metabolised by CYP3A e.g., budesonide and triamcinolone.
-Consequently, concomitant administration of ritonavir dosed as an antiretroviral agent or as a pharmacokinetic enhancer and these glucocorticoids is not recommended unless the potential benefit of treatment outweighs the risk of systemic corticosteroid effects.
+Consequently, concomitant administration of ritonavir at high dose in accordance with its previous use as an antiretroviral agent or as a pharmacokinetic enhancer and these glucocorticoids is not recommended unless the potential benefit of treatment outweighs the risk of systemic corticosteroid effects.
 A dose reduction of the glucocorticoid should be considered with close monitoring of local and systemic effects or a switch to a glucocorticoid, which is not a substrate for CYP3A4 (e.g., beclomethasone).
 Moreover, in case of withdrawal of glucocorticoids progressive dose reduction may be required over a longer period. |

 Steroids | ↑Dexamethasone | Ritonavir dosed as a pharmacokinetic enhancer or as an antiretroviral agent inhibits CYP3A and as a result is expected to increase the plasma concentrations of dexamethasone.
 Careful monitoring of therapeutic and adverse effects is recommended when dexamethasone is concomitantly administered with ritonavir. |